oracle-livelabs/analytics-ai/data-flows-a-week/connect-adw/connect-adw.md

-# Load data into the ADW and connect to OAC
+# Connect OAC to ADW

 ## Introduction